 If we save our money or life energy, it has the potential to grow and multiply over time.

-Conversely, if we wish to spend it mindlessly, it will be equivalent to our life energy vanishing forever; and as a result, will keep us tethered for an extended period of toil working.
+Conversely, if we wish to spend it mindlessly, it will be equivalent to our life energy vanishing forever, keeping us tethered for an extended period of toil.

 Every fork in the road offers an opportunity to preserve or squander your life energy.